varigence/docs/bimlflex/reference-documentation/settings/PsaTruncateIfHasRows.md

 varigenceArticleType: Reference
 ---

-# Truncate PSA If Has Rows
+# Truncate If Source Has Rows

-Determines if the PSA table should be truncated if it already contains records.
-This should be disabled for normal PSA behavior.
-Enable this for specific requirements where previously loaded rows should be discarded.
+Checks if the Persistent Staging Area (PSA) should be truncated if there is source data pending processing.
+Currently, this feature is not supported in Databricks and Snowflake environments.

 Notes: